Adapted from an archived post, with new photos, links and recipe.

 If I'd been a cook, instead of a trying-to-be-hip high school kid, I would have put that oregano to much better use.

 Common oregano (o. vulgare), a member of the mint family, is native to the Mediterranean region, which explains its popularity in Italian and Greek cuisine; in fact, the word oregano comes from Greek, and means "joy of the mountain."
 Often confused with marjoram (o. majorana), oregano is a hardy perennial that thrives in my New England herb garden.
 It's grown for its leaves, which are peppery and strong-tasting.

 Of the many varieties of oregano, the ones I use most often in my cooking are common oregano, and Mexican.
 Local Middle Eastern markets, as well as Penzeys online, sell Turkish oregano (sometimes called black, because of its dark colored leaves), which is even more peppery than the common variety.

 Both fresh and dried oregano are available year-round in most supermarkets, and you can dry or freeze your home-grown or store-bought fresh oregano to savor during the winter months.
 To substitute dried oregano for fresh, use half the amount called for in the recipe.

 Oregano pairs well with most vegetables: beans, cabbage, cauliflower, eggplant, mushrooms, onions, potatoes, tomatoes, and squash.
-Why not try it in chicken with almonds, olives and oregano, creamy zucchini soup, calamari pizza with goat cheese, lemon-oregano salmon skewers, and tomato and feta panini?

 According to folklore, oregano can encourage good luck, and repel snakes -- two attributes that seem to be related.